 The H-1B Program

-We use the information provided in Sections 2 and 3 (or Part C) of the H-1B Data Collection and Filing Fee Exemption Supplement to help us determine if a petition is subject to the congressionally mandated cap of 65,000 H-1B visas (commonly known as the “regular cap”).
+We use the information provided during the electronic registration process to help us determine if a petition is subject to the congressionally mandated cap of 65,000 H-1B visas (commonly known as the “regular cap”).
 An exemption from the H-1B cap for beneficiaries who have earned a U.S. master’s degree or higher (commonly known as the “advanced degree exemption”) is available until the number of beneficiaries who are exempt on this basis exceeds 20,000.
-Sections 2 and 3 can be found on pages 19-21 of Form I-129, Petition for a Nonimmigrant Worker.

 Cap Eligible Petitions

 H-1B Advanced Degree Exemption

 Congress set the current annual cap for the H-1B category at 65,000.
 Not all H-1B nonimmigrant visas (or status grants) are subject to this annual cap.
 Please note that up to 6,800 visas are set aside from the 65,000 each fiscal year for the H-1B1 program under the terms of the legislation implementing the U.S.-Chile and U.S.-Singapore free trade agreements.
 Unused visas in this group become available for H-1B use for the next fiscal year.